 Opening statements began on December 12.
-According to tweets from the Los Angeles Times’ James Queally, during opening statements the prosecution shared plans to bring in texts and voice-mails allegedly sent by Lanez, including the one Megan previously claimed he sent her apologizing.
-Rolling Stone’s Nancy Dillon reported that Bott shared texts allegedly sent by Harris to Megan’s body guard minutes after the shooting, including one that read, “Tory shot Meg.”
-Per Queally, the prosecutor also claimed that Megan and Lanez got into an argument after she questioned his musical talent, which eventually escalated to the shooting.
+According to tweets from the Los Angeles Times’s James Queally, the prosecution shared plans to bring in texts and voice-mails allegedly sent by Lanez, including the one Megan previously claimed he sent her as an apology.
+Rolling Stone’s Nancy Dillon reported that Deputy District Attorney Alexander Bott revealed texts allegedly sent by Harris to Megan’s body guard minutes after the shooting, including one that read, “Tory shot Meg.”
+Per Queally, the prosecutor claimed that Megan and Lanez got into an argument after she questioned his musical talent, which eventually escalated to the shooting.

 The defense painted a different picture.
 Per Queally, Lanez’s attorney George Mgdesyan said in his opening statement that the incident actually began due to an argument between Megan and Harris.
 Mgdesyan claims that Harris was mad about an intimate relationship between Megan and Lanez.
-The defense attorney also reportedly alleged that Megan and Harris previously argued over romantic entanglements with Da Baby and Ben Simmons, and claimed that Megan and Harris had a physical fight at the scene of the shooting.
-Dillon also reported that Mgdesyan claimed that Lanez’s apology to Megan via phone call from jail was not for the shooting, but for “cheating on her.”
-Mgdesyan also claimed that Lanez’s DNA was not found on the gun and suggested that Harris could have been the shooter.
+The defense attorney reportedly alleged that Megan and Harris previously argued over romantic entanglements with Da Baby and Ben Simmons, and claimed that Megan and Harris had a physical fight at the scene of the shooting.
+According to Dillon, Mgdesyan claimed that in a phone call from jail, Lanez apologized to Megan— not for the shooting, but for “cheating on her.”
+Mgdesyan also told the jury that Lanez’s DNA was not found on the gun, and suggested Harris could have been the shooter.

 Megan testified that Lanez offered her $1 million not to tell anyone he shot her.